Technology at MacDuffie

 Google Chrome web browser because it’s necessary for printing via Printix on campus, and it’s the most compatible browser for Google Apps and Blackbaud.
 Safari, Firefox, Edge, and Internet Explorer are not sufficient.

-English as the default operating system language.
+English is the default language of the operating system.

 VGA/HDMI dongle adapter if your laptop does not have a standard full-size VGA/HDMI adapter.
 This will allow you to connect to the classroom audiovisual systems for presentations.